 API Methods

-EntailmentGraphCollapsed generateCollapsedGraph(EntailmentGraphRaw workGraph)
+EntailmentGraphCollapsed optimizeGraph(EntailmentGraphRaw workGraph)

-EntailmentGraphCollapsed generateCollapsedGraph(EntailmentGraphRaw rawGraph, double threshold)
+EntailmentGraphCollapsed optimizeGraph (EntailmentGraphRaw rawGraph, double threshold)

 The method consumes a raw graph (EntailmentGraphRaw) and produces the final collapsed entailment graph (EntailmentGraphCollapsed).
 In case of success the collapsed graph is returned.
-Otherwise the method throws a CollapsedGraphGeneratorException.
+Otherwise the method throws a GraphOptimizerException.

-@param workGraph – the raw entailment graph, which should be collapsed
+@param workGraph – the raw entailment graph, which should be optimized

 @param threshold –if provided, confidence threshold representing the minimum confidence for an edge from the raw graph to be kept in the collapsed graph